 DHRC/PICS/Perseus Strategies International Human Rights Fellowship

-In the summer of 2017, for the first time, one fellowship will be awarded to an outstanding LSA undergraduate student at the University of Michigan for a research and service internship between May and August 2017 at Perseus Strategies in Washington, DC.
+DHRC/PICS/Perseus Strategies International Human Rights Fellowship is awarded to an outstanding LSA undergraduate at the University of Michigan for a research and service internship between May and August 2018 at Perseus Strategies in Washington, DC.
 This fellowship is administered jointly by the Donia Human Rights Center (DHRC) and the Program in International and Comparative Studies (PICS) in collaboration with Perseus Strategies and its managing director, the renowned international human rights lawyer, Jared Genser.
 The fellowship provides a stipend of $5,000 to defray the travel expenses and costs of living in Washington, DC. for 8 weeks.
 Each application will be reviewed by a DHRC/PICS/Perseus Strategies joint review committee.
 Fellows are expected to offer a presentation of their internship projects and experiences upon return to campus.

-The goal of the DHRC/PICS/Perseus Strategies Fellowship is to support an accomplished and exceptional LSA student with demonstrated interest in and intention to pursue a career in human rights.
+The goal of the DHRC/PICS Perseus Strategies Fellowship is to support an accomplished and exceptional LSA student with demonstrated interest in and intention to pursue a career in human rights.
 Applications will be evaluated on the quality of the statement of purpose, the applicant’s record of achievement and promise for the internship position with Perseus Strategies.
-Applicants will be notified of the selection process results by late March 2017.
+Applicants will be notified of the selection process results by Friday, March 16, 2018.

-Eligibility requirements: This fellowship is intended for LSA undergraduate students focusing on international human rights.
-It is not open to graduating seniors (graduating in Wn17, Sp/Su 17).
+Eligibility requirements: This fellowship is intended for LSA undergraduates focusing on international human rights.
+It is not open to graduating seniors (graduating in WN 18, SP/SU 18).
 Students must return to campus for at least one semester after completion of this internship.

 Application procedure: Applicants must submit: cover letter, CV, statement of purpose, transcript showing a GPA of at least 3.7, and at least one letter of recommendation from a UM instructor.